Natalija Stevens, Psychotherapeutic Counsellor

-My initial training was in an integrative and relational way of counselling.
-Over the years this approach to therapy has allowed me to integrate transpersonal, mindfulness and focusing psychotherapy alongside more classical approches such as psychodynamics and transactional analysis.
+My initial training was in an integrative and relational way of counselling that was complemented by further specialisation in Focusing Psychotherapy.
+Over the years this approach to therapy has allowed me to integrate transpersonal, mindfulness and focusing psychotherapy alongside some more classical approaches such as psychodynamics.
 These different theoretical traditions allow for a tailored approach to suit the individual.
 My goal is to facilitate the process of self exploration and self understanding.

 Training, qualifications & experience